Killer Fame: Why Famous Solo Singers Tend to Die Younger

 Most of the singers were white rockers from the U.S. Nineteen percent were African American, and 16.5 percent were women.
 The oldest vocalist was born in 1910, while the youngest was born in 1975.
 More than half of them sang in bands.

-When the researchers analyzed the life paths of each performer, they noticed a clear trend: these public favorites typically lived shorter lives than their less recognized peers.
-The risk of premature death for band soloists was 26 percent lower than that of solo artists.
+When the researchers analyzed each performer’s life course, they noticed a clear trend: public favorites typically lived shorter lives than their less-recognized peers.
+The risk of premature death for lead singers in bands was 26 percent lower than for solo artists.

-Professor Dafner stated that further research is needed to understand why fame shortens the lives of well-known singers.
+Professor Dafner said further research is needed to understand why fame shortens the lives of well-known singers.
 The findings were published in the Journal of Epidemiology & Community Health.

 Photo: Unsplash